Written by Hayley Wood.

 Directors often complain that film poses a huge threat to budget and distribution.
 When it comes to preservation, many think that digital archiving would ensure the immortality of a work.
 However, just as the nature of analogue film is fragile, digital formats are not invulnerable to damage.
 The shelf life of digital film can easily be a mere few years at a time, thanks to rapid changes to technology.
 Although film is expensive to shoot, process, and maintain, when properly preserved, it can last for up to 400-500 years.

 Another reason that digital production is popular is because it allows for more shooting time— you aren’t limited to the finite length of a filmstrip.

 “Another reason that digital production is popular is because it allows for more shooting time— you aren’t limited to the finite length of a filmstrip.”

 Digital shooting doesn’t require reloading or the fraught possibility of wasting footage.
 But that kind of freedom can be a setback, too.
 With reel film, a limited number of frames forces a creator or director to think critically about composition and execution.
 Some directors argue this discipline yields better results of the content for a film because of the level of planning and preparation it demands.

 The fate of analogue film rests in the hands of the directors who still dare to use it, and the audience members who are attracted to its charm.
 Although the equipment is less common now, many major cities have independent theaters still ‘reeling it out’ with specialty 35mm and 70mm screenings.
-Both cinephiles and film novices have endless choices for their entertainment— and in this luminous age of technological advancement, movie-goers could benefit from finding solace in the dark.
+Both cinephiles and film novices have endless choices for their entertainment— and in this luminous age of technological advancement, movie-goers could benefit from finding some solace in the dark.